fietser28/EL-Load/README.md

 # Ownership and License

 This work is licensed under multiple licences:
- * All hardware designs are licensed under CERN-OHL-
+ * All hardware designs are licensed under CERN-OHL-W-2.0
  * All original software source code is licensed under GPL-3.0-or-later.
  * All documentation is licensed under CC-BY-SA-4.0.
  * There are also parts imported from other sources.
 See the indivdual files for there specific licenses.